A note about billing

 - Requested information details

 We will strive to return your call within 24 hours (note: messages are checked Monday–Friday during regular business hours).

 At the time of registration we will need a copy of your insurance identification card.
 As part of our standard process, you will be asked to assign benefits from the insurance company directly to the hospital.

 Catholic Medical Center accepts Medicare, Medicare Private Fee for Service Plans, Medicaid, AARP, and most private health insurance plans, excluding Harvard Elevate Health Plan.
-Insurance coverage can vary depending on the carrier so we recommend patients familiarize themselves with their coverage and ask questions before treatment.
+Insurance coverage can vary depending on the carrier, so we recommend you familiarize yourself with your coverage and ask questions before treatment.
 If you are under-or-uninsured, please click here for information on financial assistance.

 If You Are a Member of an HMO or PPO

 195 McGregor Street, Suite 308 (3rd floor)

 Insurance plans may have special requirements, such as a second surgical opinion or pre-certification for certain tests or procedures.
-It is a patient's responsibility to make sure the plan's requirements have been met.
-If a plan’s requirements are not followed, patients may be financially responsible for all or part of the services rendered in the hospital.
+As a patient it is your responsibility to make sure the plan's requirements have been met.
+If a plan’s requirements are not followed, you may be financially responsible for all or part of the services rendered in the hospital.
 Some physician specialists may not participate in certain healthcare plans and their services may not be covered.

 If You Are Covered by Medicare or Medicaid

 For Medicare patients, please provide your Medicare card to verify eligibility so we may assist in processing your claim.
 You should be aware that the Medicare program specifically excludes payment for certain items and services, such as cosmetic surgery, some oral surgery procedures, personal comfort items, hearing evaluations and others.
-Deductibles and co-payments are the responsibility of the patient.
+Deductibles and co-payments are your responsibility, because Medicare requires that we pass these costs to patients.

 For Medicaid patients, please provide your Medicaid card.
 Medicaid has payment limitations on a number of services and items, so please be aware prior to treatment.